RuancunLi/GalfitS-Public/README.md

 ### Usage

-You can run GalfitS with a configuration file like this:
+You can run GalfitS with a configuration file like this :

 ```sh
 galfits config.lyric --workplace /path/to/save/results